john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 conda deactivate

-I have found this setup to be a little picky.
+I have found this setup to be a little finicky.
 I have not found a way to install TF 1.15 from within the dev env before launching Jupyter and for the code to reliabley run.
 So, TF 1.15 has to be installed each time from within the notebook.
 Once completed, a user must remove the dev env and install a new dev env each time for a fresh dev env.
+Don't worry.
+Once you get the hang of it, it is a quick process.

 This is a little quirky, but it works.